Fish

 - Daube

-provençal - a stew made from beef marinated in red
+provençal - a stew made from beef

 wine, with herbs pepper, garlic and olive oil.